On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

 This is also reflected in the total mass of cold HI in MCs inferred from HISA observations, $M_\rmn{HI, HISA-obs}$, shown in Fig.~\ref{fig:masses}.
 Here, we add up the observed HI mass of all pixels for which a HISA feature is identified (i.e. pixels outside the coloured regions in Fig.~\ref{fig:HI_map} are ignored) using \mbox{$T_\rmn{HISA}$ = 40 K} and 60~K. For the actual mass, $M_\rmn{HI, real}$ , we only take into account HI gas with \mbox{$T$ $<$ 100 K}, to which our HISA observations are sensitive to.
 As for the column densities, also the total, cold HI mass is typically underestimated by a factor of a 3 -- 10, when no correction in the optically thick regions is applied (filled symbols).
 The correction (Section~\ref{sec:opacity_correction}), however, improves the accuracy only moderately by a factor of \mbox{$\sim$1.5 - 2} (open symbols).
 We emphasise that increasing $T_\rmn{HISA}$ to obtain apparently more accurate mass estimates should be considered with caution.
 This merely leads to an overestimation of $N_\rmn{HI}$ at low column densities compensating the underestimation at high column densities (see Fig.~\ref{fig:N_real_vs_obs} and also Section~\ref{sec:T_HISA_free}).

 We emphasise that our results do not change significantly among the different MCs considered, i.e. whether or not dynamically important magnetic fields are present.
 This indicates that HISA observations in general tend to significantly underestimate the cold HI budget in MCs.
-This is markedly different to results for the diffuse ISM (on scales \mbox{$\gtrsim$ 1pc}), where \citet{Murray15,Murray17} find that HISA observations can trace the HI mass with an accuracy of a few 10\%.
-We tentatively attribute this to the fact that the authors focus on diffuse HI structures, which have lower optical depths and are thus less prone to the measurement uncertainties mentioned in Section~\ref{sec:optdepth}.
+This is markedly different to a complementary study for the more diffuse ISM (on scales \mbox{$\gtrsim$ 1pc}) of \citet{Kim14} and \citet{Murray15,Murray17}, who find that in this regime HI absorption observations can trace the HI mass with an accuracy of a few 10\%.
+We tentatively attribute this to the fact that the authors probe several and more diffuse HI clouds along significantly longer LOS of several 100~pc length.
+These clouds might have lower optical depths and are thus less prone to the measurement uncertainties mentioned in Section~\ref{sec:optdepth}.
 Furthermore, HI masses obtained from emission observations \citep[e.g.][]{Bihr15}, which correct for the optical depth and which also implicitly take into account warm HI (\mbox{$T >$ 100~K}, in our case \mbox{22 -- 47\%}), might achieve more accurate HI masses, a topic not investigated in this study.